Why Gamification May be the Key to Increasing Employee Engagement.

 Now you understand how gamification taps into employees’ natural brain function and psychology.
 So how do you use this knowledge for good?

 There are many ways to gamify activities, applications and processes in the workplace.
-You can create contests, add gamification functionality to the digital tools your employees are already using (like the company intranet), incentivize problem-solving – you can even turn everyday processes and procedures like onboarding into games.
+You can create contests, add gamification functionality to the digital tools your employees are already using (like the company intranet), incentivize problem-solving – you can even turn everyday processes and procedures like employee onboarding into games.

 To make gamification effective for employee engagement, though, you need two ingredients: